1 CORPORATE INFORMATION

 Contingent assets are not recognised in the financial statements since this may result in the recognition of income that may never be accrued/ realised.

-Borrowing costs directly attributable to acquisition or construction of items of property, plant and equipment which take substantial period of time to get ready for their intended use are capitalised as part of the cost of that asset.
-All other borrowing costs are charged to the statement of profit and loss in the period in which they are incurred.
+Borrowing costs directly attributable to acquisition or construction of qualifying assets (i.e. assets which take substantial period of time to get ready for their intended use) are capitalised as part of the cost of that asset.
+All other borrowing costs are recognized as an expense in the Statement of Profit and Loss in the period in which they are incurred.

 Basic earnings per share is computed by dividing the net profit for the period attributable to the equity shareholders by the weighted average number of equity shares outstanding during the period.
 For the purpose of calculating diluted earnings per share, the net profit for the period attributable to equity shareholders and the weighted average number of shares outstanding during the period are adjusted for the effects of all dilutive potential equity shares, if any.